 Long-Term Volunteers are required to interpret Spanish for visiting groups, so fluency in Spanish is required.
 Long-Term Volunteers also are expected to learn about history and function of the Mission so that they can answer questions brought to them by group leaders.

-Weekly reflection sessions are held in the Mission.
+Weekly reflection sessions are held at the Mission.
 These sessions may focus on volunteering, Guatemalan history or culture, faith, or any other issues relative to life in San Lucas.
 Those who stay in San Lucas for three months or more receive a three-month evaluation.
 More information about this will be provided during the application process.

 Room and Board

-Money can be exchanged in the Mission Office preferably in check form.
-Long-term volunteers need not apply for a work visa – a tourist visa can be acquired upon entry and renewed every 3 months in Guatemala City or by leaving the country.
+The cost of volunteering varies depending on the amount of time you plan to spend in San Lucas.
+Most Long-Term Volunteers pay $100 per month to contribute to the cost of room and board.
+Money can be exchanged at the Mission, preferably in check form.
+Long-Term Volunteers do not require a work visa.
+A tourist visa can be acquired upon entry and renewed every 3 months in Guatemala City or by leaving the country.
 Volunteers are required to cover the fee for their visa renewals (approximately $50).

 Interested in joining the long-term volunteer team?
 To apply, email your resume and available dates to email@example.com.